Man suspected of stalking, killing homeless people arrested

 “He looked around,” Adams said.
 “He made sure no one was there.
 And he intentionally took the life of an innocent person.”

-The victim lay in the street for hours before authorities were summoned.
+The victim had lain in the street for hours before authorities were summoned.

-“We don’t know at this point who this is whether or not they might have family who might might claim their body,” said James Winans, the chief executive officer of the Bowery Mission, which takes in scores of the city’s homeless every night and is located just blocks from where the man’s body was recovered.

 Kess Abraham, who became homeless last month, said he was “pained” to learn of “a guy who lived on the streets who probably was minding his own business getting murdered for no reason.”

-“Any one of us who’s homeless could have went to that same situation,” Abraham said.
+It could have been “any one of us who’s homeless,” Abraham said.

 The latest attacks were reminiscent of the beating deaths of four homeless men as they slept on the streets in New York’s Chinatown in the fall of 2019.
 Another homeless man, Randy Santos, has pleaded not guilty to murder charges in those attacks.